Earrings 18ct white and yellow gold

 Any item made of gold that is not necessarily jewellery - see silversmithing above.

-All benches are at least two metres apart.
+All benches are now at least two meters apart in all directions.

 A bit about us